 Azure SQL Web and Business databases are now retired.
-The Basic, Standard, Premium, Premium RS, and Elastic tiers replace the retiring Web and Business databases.
+The Basic, Standard, and Premium, and Elastic tiers replace the retiring Web and Business databases.

 What is an expected replication lag when geo-replicating a database between two regions within the same Azure geography?

 We are currently supporting an RPO of five seconds and the replication lag has been less than that when the geo-secondary is hosted in the Azure recommended paired region and at the same service tier.